Skip to content ↓

 WE CAN build independent and resilient learners who are able to communicate confidently

-Music units are structured towards a final outcome where children are encouraged to use what they have learnt independently.
+It is our intent that Music units will be structured towards a final outcome where children will apply what they have learnt independently.

-When developing new skills, children are supported to persevere, build resilience and maintain a growth mindset.
-One of the key musical skills that is referenced in lessons is Rehearsing.
-This encourages children to be resilient and work hard at things they find tricky.
-Children are taught to understand that successful musicians are successful due to regular practising and rehearsing.
+When developing new skills, children will be supported to persevere, build resilience and maintain a growth mindset.
+Key music skills will be taught and these encourage children to be resilient and work hard at things they find tricky.
+Children will be taught to understand that while natural talent is useful in music, it alone is not enough and musicians become successful due to commitment, regular practice and rehearsal.

-Music lessons present children with many opportunities for children to communicate their ideas through peer to peer discussion and developing performing skills.
+It is our intent that music lessons will present children with many opportunities to communicate their ideas through peer to peer discussion and to develop performing skills.

 WE CAN listen to and treat each other and all members of the community with respect, tolerance and concern